swlacy/hugoblog/content/posts/playing-with-cobalt-strike.md

 ## Special Delivery

 Certain situations may present themselves in which an attacker has difficulty planting a file into the victim's environment; thus, HelpSystems has established alternative delivery methods.
-One such method is *Scripted Web-Delivery," an all-in-one setup that hosts a malicious file and provides one-liners in different languages to automate fetching and executing the file on the victim host.
+One such method is *Scripted Web-Delivery,* an all-in-one setup that hosts a malicious file and provides one-liners in different languages to automate fetching and executing the file on the victim host.

 ![Screenshot of Cobalt Strike Scripted Web-Delivery](/media/playing-with-cobalt-strike-8.png)